 To date, the State Government has declined to amend the Planning Provisions which would provide the mechanism for Council to manage the approval and enforcement process.

-The proposed wind turbine does not trigger the need for a planning permit as stipulated within the Planning and Environment Act 1987 or the Bass Coast Planning Scheme.
-There have been suggestions that the proposed wind turbine could be classified as a ‘Wind Energy Facility’.
+The wind turbine does not trigger the need for a planning permit as stipulated within the Planning and Environment Act 1987 or the Bass Coast Planning Scheme.
+There have been suggestions that the wind turbine could be classified as a ‘Wind Energy Facility’.
 This classification would require a certain amount of power to be generated by the proposed turbine.
-The proposed wind turbine does not produce enough energy to meet this classification.
+The wind turbine does not produce enough energy to meet this classification.

 Council has written to the Department of Environment, Land, Water and Planning seeking intervention from the State Government on this matter.
 A response from the Department has stated that “it is not proposed to amend the Victoria Planning Provision to require planning permission for the construction of a wind turbine for domestic purposes.”